OUIsolutions/TreinAI/README.md

 A CLI tool to help you to Code and execute command

 ## About the Project
-This README was written by Grok with RagCraft, an AI model developed by xAI.
-RagCraft is a powerful tool for creating RAG (Retrieval-Augmented Generation) based applications in C. It provides a robust framework for managing language models, configuring APIs, and building CLI applications with ease.

-### Key Features
 - **Model Configuration**: Easily configure and manage different language models.
 - **API Integration**: Seamless integration with various APIs for enhanced functionality.
 - **CLI Interface**: Build command-line interfaces with straightforward commands.